JoshHollis251/riscv_SPAR_project/README.md

 binToCoe.py is a small python script that will convert a .bin file to the .coe format so it can be used by the vivado project.

 Finally, the Makefile utilizes all of the aforementioned files to generate a coefficient file from a C program.
+## Dependencies
+In order to compile programs to be run on the picorv32 processor, you must install the official risc-V toolchain from the following github link `https://github.com/riscv-collab/riscv-gnu-toolchain`

+follow instructions in their readme to install the **32-bit** version of the toolchain
 ## Installation
 1. ensure you have Vivado 2022.1 installed.
 If you know what you are doing, feel free to use a different version.
 2. clone this git repository onto your local machine